AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-form-fragments.md

     * **Form Model**: Depending on the form model for the adaptive form, this field displays the **XML Schema**, **Form Template**, or **None**.
 It is a non-editable field.

     * **Fragment Model Root**: Appears only in XSD-based adaptive forms.
 It specifies the root for the fragment model.
 You can choose **/** or the XSD complex type from the drop-down.
 Note that you can reuse the fragment in another adaptive form only if you select the complex type as the fragment model root.
       If you choose **/** as the fragment model root, the complete XSD tree from the root is visible in the adaptive form data model tab.
 For a complex type fragment model root, only the descendants of the selected complex type are visible in the adaptive form data model tab.

-         >[!NOTE]
-         >
-         > You can reuse the form fragment in another Adaptive Form only if you select the complex type as the **Fragment Model Root**.
+If you create a fragment and choose a complex type as the **Fragment Model Root**, you can use it wherever that complex type is used, either within the same form or across multiple forms.

     * **XSD Ref**: Appears only in XSD-based adaptive forms.
 It displays the location of the XML schema.